yujunz/ssbench/README.rst

   initial files also defines the probability distribution of object sizes during the benchmark run itself.
 - A count of operations to perform during the benchmark run.
 An operation is either a CREATE, READ, UPDATE, or DELETE of an object.
+This value may be overridden for any given run with the ``-o COUNT`` flag to ``ssbench-master run-scenario``.
 - A "CRUD profile" which determines the distribution of each kind of operation.
   For instance, ``[3, 4, 2, 2]`` would mean 27% CREATE, 36% READ, 18% UPDATE,
   and 18% DELETE.